Illustrated Gastric Stomach Layers: The Three Layers of the Stomach

 What is the Stomach?

-The stomach is a hollow, muscular organ on the upper left side of the abdomen, with one entrance and one exit.
+The stomach is a hollow organ with two doors.
 One leads in from the esophagus.
 And the other leads out into the duodenum.
 The door in is surrounded by the edge of the diaphragm.
 Food arrives to the stomach from the mouth after it has traveled down the esophagus.
-When food arrives at the end of the esophagus, it enters the stomach through a muscular valve called the lower esophageal junction (GEJ).

 Why does the stomach have 3 layers of muscle?